pandas-dev/pandas/doc/source/computation.rst

           'B' : lambda x: np.std(x, ddof=1)})

 The function names can also be strings.
-In order for a string to be valid it must be either implemented on the Windowed object
+In order for a string to be valid it must be implemented on the Windowed object

 .. ipython:: python